Our top pick for

 TTM: trailing 12 months

-There are currently 29.5 million BlackBerry shares held short by investors – that's known as BlackBerry's "short interest".
-This figure is 3% down from 30.5 million last month.
+There are currently 43.0 million BlackBerry shares held short by investors – that's known as BlackBerry's "short interest".
+This figure is 110.8% up from 20.4 million last month.

 There are a few different ways that this level of interest in shorting BlackBerry shares can be evaluated.

-A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against BlackBerry.
+Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against BlackBerry.

 Find out more about how you can short BlackBerry stock.